dividedmind/statistics-done-wrong/power.rst

    operations (right turns) have increased after the adoption of [right turn on red]...

-Based on this data, more cities and states began to allow right turns at red lights.
+It does not appear that anyone attempted to aggregate these many small studies together to produce a more useful dataset.
+Instead more cities and states began to allow right turns at red lights, until the practice became widespread across the entire United States.
 The problem, of course, is that these studies were underpowered.
-More pedestrians were being run over and more cars were involved in collisions, but nobody collected enough data to show this conclusively until several years later, when studies arrived clearly showing the results: significant increases in collisions and pedestrian accidents (sometimes up to 100% increases).\
+More pedestrians were being run over and more cars were involved in collisions, but nobody collected enough data to show this conclusively until several years later, when studies arrived clearly showing the results: significant increases in collisions and pedestrian accidents.\
-:cite:p:`Hauer:2004fz,Preusser:1982gp` The misinterpretation of underpowered studies cost lives.
-Right turn on red is now a firmly established traffic rule allowed in most states and only occasionally banned at specific intersections.
+:cite:p:`Preusser:1982gp,Zador:1984jr` Collisions involving right turns occurred roughly 20% more frequency, 60% more pedestrians were run over, and twice as many bicyclists were struck.

+Unfortunately, the underpowered studies won; once right turns were allowed, it became difficult to ban them again.
+Right turns are now banned at certain intersections where there is heightened risk for pedestrians (for example, near university campuses where there are many distracted pedestrians with iPhones), but distracted drivers often ignore the signs.
 The underpowered studies won.

 .. admonition:: What should you do?